hashgraph/hedera-improvement-proposal/HIP/hip-30.md

 the token separated with a dash (`.`).
 The format of the realm, shard, and token ID are unsigned integer in decimal representation.

+An optional checksum may be added after the token identifier delimited by a dash ('-').
+It consists of up to 5 lowercase letters.
+The optional checksum may or may not be valid.
+Intermediaries may or may not validate the checksum, only Hedera Systems are guaranteed to reject an invalid checksum.

 Examples:

 ```
 # Fictitious token in realm 0, shard 0, and token ID 720
 hedera:mainnet/token:0.0.720

+# Fictitious token in realm 0, shard 0, and token ID 123, with checksum
+hedera:mainnet/token:0.0.123-vfmkw
 ```

 #### `nft`